Jason Bourne: The Bourne Legacy (2004)

-With the climactic events of The Bourne Ultimatum behind him, Jason Bourne is able to once again become David Webb, now professor of linguistics at Georgetown University.
-However, this serenity does not last for long.
-When a silenced gunshot narrowly misses Webb's head, the Bourne persona reawakens in him.
-His first objective is to reach Conklin.
-However, unknown to Bourne, a Hungarian by the name of Stepan Spalko has now led him into a trap—one which he cannot escape as easily as his professional façade.
-And the man who nearly killed him in Georgetown continues his deadly, intensely personal pursuit.
+Following the events of The Bourne Ultimatum, Jason Bourne has returned to his life as David Webb, a professor of linguistics at Georgetown University.
+However, his peace is soon disrupted.
+A silenced gunshot narrowly misses Webb, triggering the reemergence of the Bourne persona.
+His first priority is to find Conklin.
+Unbeknownst to Bourne, a Hungarian named Stepan Spalko has set a trap for him—one that proves difficult to escape.
+Meanwhile, the assassin who targeted him at Georgetown remains in pursuit, intent on continuing the hunt.

 The Bourne Betrayal (2007)

 Jason Bourne takes a mission to rescue his only friend in the CIA, Martin Lindros, who disappeared in Africa while tracking shipments of uranium.
-Once safely back in America, Lindros persuades Bourne to help track the money trail of terrorists buying the nuclear material in Odessa.
+Once safely back in America, Lindros persuades Bourne to help track the money trail of terrorists buying the nuclear material in Odesa.
 But once there, Bourne is hampered by confusing flashbacks of unfamiliar places and events and he wonders if someone is brainwashing him in order to throw him off the trail, or worse, if the man he saved in Africa is really Martin Lindros.
 Now, Bourne must gather evidence while trying to stay one step ahead of the terrorists who won't let anyone stand in their way.

 The Bourne Sanction (2008)

-Jason Bourne returns to Georgetown University, and the mild world of his alter ego, David Webb, hoping for normality.
-But, after so many adrenaline-soaked years of risking his life, Bourne finds himself chafing under the quiet life of a linguistics professor.
-Aware of his frustrations, his academic mentor, Professor Spector, asks for help investigating the murder of a former student.
+Jason Bourne returns to Georgetown University, and the world of his mild alter ego, David Webb, hoping for normality.
+But, after so many adrenaline-soaked years of risking his life, Bourne finds himself chafing in the quiet life of a linguistics professor.
+Aware of his frustrations, his academic mentor, Professor Specter, asks for help investigating the murder of a former student.
 The young man died carrying information about a group's terrorist activities, including an immediate plan to attack the United States.
 The organization, the Black Legion, and its plot have also popped up on the radar of the Central Intelligence Agency, whose new director Veronica Hart is struggling to assert her authority.
 Sensing an opportunity to take control of the CIA by showing Hart's incompetence, National Security Agency operatives attempt to accomplish what the CIA never could do, hunt down and kill Jason Bourne.
 In Europe, Bourne's investigation into the Black Legion turns into one of the deadliest and most tangled operations of his double life—while an assassin is getting closer by the minute.